Golden Gate Hotel and Casino: Early history (1905 – 1974)

 John F. Miller was among the first to come to Las Vegas in 1905.
 An auction for property in the city's future downtown area was held in May 1905.
 Miller purchased a $1,750 parcel at the southeast corner of Main Street and Fremont Street.
 On the property shortly thereafter, he established the Miller Hotel, a temporary tent hotel that was also known as the Hotel Nevada.

 In August 1905, Miller had plans to construct a permanent two-story hotel structure on the property.
 Construction on the new hotel was to begin as soon as the Kuhn Mercantile Company could vacate the property.
 In September 1905, the Miller Hotel became the first lodging establishment in Las Vegas to receive plumbing.
 In December 1905, plans were underway for a two-story retail and apartment building, to be constructed adjacent to the Hotel Nevada.
 The front of the new building was to be cemented to blend in with the hotel.
 Miller planned for the hotel to be modern, with amenities that included heating, electricity, and a telephone system.

 The two-story Hotel Nevada, located at 1 Fremont Street, opened on January 13, 1906, becoming the first hotel structure in Las Vegas, and the only concrete hotel in southern Nevada.
 The hotel rooms measured 10 feet square, cost $1 per day, and were referred to by a local newspaper as "first class".
-Due to the hotel's popularity, Miller announced in June 1906 that he would soon have a third story added to the property, expected to be finished by September 1, 1906.
+Due to the hotel's popularity, Miller announced in June 1906 that he would soon have a third story added to the property, but historic photographs and later newspaper records show that while the hotel was expanded, it did not have a third story until the early 1930s.
 In October 1906, construction was underway on the addition, which consisted of brick and measured 20 feet by 30 feet.
 The addition added a kitchen and four bedrooms.
 In 1907, Las Vegas' first telephone was installed at the Hotel Nevada, with the number 1.